-Nurse Maria Victoria Juan From Philippines Wins The Prestigious Aster Guardians Global Nursing Award 2024
+Nurse Maria Victoria Juan from Philippines wins the prestigious Aster Guardians Global Nursing Award 2024

-(MENAFN- Mid-East Info) Nurse Maria Victoria Juan from Philippines, a Consultant at Philippines army health Services and Colonel, Reserve Force of the armed forces of the Philippines, has been announced as the winner of Aster Guardians Global Nursing Award 2024 and awarded with USD 250,000 at a prestigious award ceremony held in Bengaluru, India.
-The winner was announced by Dr. Azad Moopen, Founder Chairman of Aster DM Healthcare, in the esteemed presence of Ministry and government officials, bollywood actress Sonali Bendre, Alisha Moopen, Managing Director and Group CEO – Aster DM Healthcare, T J Wilson, Executive Director and Group Head – Governance & Corporate Affairs, Aster DM Healthcare and distinguished guests.
+(MENAFN- Aster DM Healthcare) Dubai, 28 November 2024: Nurse Maria Victoria Juan from Philippines, a Consultant at Philippines Army Health Services and Colonel, Reserve Force of the Armed Forces of the Philippines, has been announced as the winner of Aster Guardians Global Nursing Award 2024 and awarded with USD 250,000 at a prestigious award ceremony held in Bengaluru, India.
+The winner was announced by Dr. Azad Moopen, Founder Chairman of Aster DM Healthcare, in the esteemed presence of Ministry and Government officials, Bollywood actress Sonali Bendre, Alisha Moopen, Managing Director and Group CEO – Aster DM Healthcare, T J Wilson, Executive Director and Group Head – Governance & Corporate Affairs, Aster DM Healthcare and distinguished guests.

 The Aster Guardians Global Nursing Award was launched by Aster DM Healthcare in 2021, with an aim to recognize and celebrate the extraordinary contributions of nurses to patients across the world.
 The 2024 edition of the awards saw an overwhelming participation from 78,000 nurses from 202 countries, marking 50% growth in applications received in 2023.